bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Flattens a list of lists once.
+### Flattens a list of lists once

 -   Use a list comprehension to extract each value from sub-lists in order.

 ```py
 def flatten(lst):